Liumouliu/deepIBL/README.md

-# Stochastic Attraction-Repulsion Embedding for Large Scale Localization
+# Stochastic Attraction-Repulsion Embedding for Large Scale Image Localization

-This contains the code and model for ground-view geo-localization method described in: Stochastic Attraction-Repulsion Embedding for Large Scale Localization, ICCV2019.
+This contains the code and model for ground-view geo-localization method described in: Stochastic Attraction-Repulsion Embedding for Large Scale Image Localization, ICCV2019.

 ![alt text](./pipeline.png)